andreivisan/andreivisan.github.io/_posts/2015-11-12-android-volley-synchronous-request.md

 ### The problem

-One of the problems I faced using Volley was calling a webservice via its JsonObjectRequest inside an Android Library and wanting to return one of the values I received insinde the response.
+One of the problems I faced using Volley was calling a webservice via its JsonObjectRequest inside an Android Library and wanting to return one of the values I received inside the response.
 But wait ... you'll say ... can't you do it via Futures?
 Well, here comes the second problem.
 But first let's have a look how dealing with Futures while using Volley would look like:

 ``` java